interfacevisionblog/interfacevisionblog.github.com/_posts/2013-11-13-design-our-technology.md

 #### Composing Parts Visually

-We can visually represent our add configuration using a diagram.
+We can visually represent our add configuration using a diagram (NOTE: We've come to the conclusion that the best way to represent **Add** visually is to stick with mathematical equations.
+The post "[there is no single mental model for programming]({% post_url 2014-03-18-vpls-and-mental-models %})" goes into detail on why we've made this decision).

 <p class="pagination-centered"><img class="img-polaroid" src="/assets/img/technology-system-add-internal-example.png"><img></p>
 ###### Figure-1.1: An example of adding two numbers internal to a part.